imytk/ALIFE_Public_Expo/Zone 4 - Fundamentals 1 - Emergence & Self-Organisation/placards/zone_4_placard.md

 In the world of ALife, we draw immense inspiration from self-organizing systems in nature.
 By understanding and replicating the simple rules that govern these interactions, we can create digital or robotic systems that build, adapt, and behave in incredibly complex ways, all from the bottom up.
 These self-organized systems tell us something utterly fascinating: that the universe has an innate capacity for creating order from apparent chaos.

-# Creating "Life-like" Complexity: Why Emergence Matters for ALife
+# Creating "Life-Like" Complexity: Why Emergence Matters for ALife

 Why are emergence and self-organization so fundamental to Artificial Life?
 Because they offer a powerful framework for understanding and creating "life-like" properties, without needing to precisely program every single detail.
 This bottom-up approach is incredibly powerful for both science and engineering.